 Candy is not to be widely distributed or sold to classmates.
-If large amounts of candy are being shared outside of class, it will be confiscated and the students involved may receive a referral.
-Candy and snacks are not allowed to be eaten in class without the permission of the teacher.
+If large amounts of candy are being shared outside of class, it will be confiscated and the students involved will receive a consequence.
+Snacks are not allowed to be eaten in class without the permission of the teacher.